RomekVinkeGit/reportGPT/README.md

 ## Dependencies

-- OpenAI API (Azure or standard) for embeddings and generation
+- Azure OpenAI API for embeddings and generation
 - PyMuPDF (fitz) for PDF text extraction
 - Camelot for table extraction
 - Langchain for document processing and vector storage